stelzinga/MF/MGT_80.Tools.md

 The notion of an expected Result is important when considering performance management frameworks in the Management Function Controlling.
 Examples of such frameworks are Management By Objectives (MBO), Balance Score Card (BSC) and Objective & Key Result (OKR).
 The choice of model depends on corporate push, manager preference etc. Details in [MGT: 80.Tools ## Performance Management].

 ### Aggressive
-Goals and Objectives need to push the Venture further and should thus be aggressive or ambitious.
+Objectives need to push the Venture further and should thus be aggressive or ambitious.

 ### Realistic
-Despite the above ambition, Goals and Objectives should be attainable else there is little incentive to work on them.
+Despite the above ambition Objectives should be attainable else there is little incentive to work on them.
 NB: for OKR, see [## OKR], actually completing an Objective is *not* a requirement.

 ### Time-bound
-Goals and Objectives need to be Time-bound.
-Time constraints dictate urgency and dependencies. it also adds a dimension to Measurable i.e. *complete before some deadline*.
+Objectives need to be Time-bound.
+Time constraints dictate urgency and dependencies. it also adds a dimension to Measurable i.e., *complete before some deadline*.
 ________________________________________
-## Goal Definition (Procedure
+## Goal Definition (Procedure)
 Goals are established based on the Mission as well as medium term view of where the Venture should go.
 Structurally, Goals follow a very similar pattern regardless of the Venture.
-Below two sections detail the Standard Run Goals and Change Goals.

-### Perso Standard Goals
-Perso goals are specific to the context.

-### Work Standard Goals
-Below follow Standard Run and Change Goals for work context using Objective Notation, see [## Objective Notation].
+Below two sections detail the Standard Run Goals and Change Goals using Objective Notation, see [## Objective Notation].
 CEO represents the owner of the owner of the Goals, it is to be replaced with the name or initials of the Managers.

 #### Work Run Goals
 % mgt (19700101:99991231) {CEO} |VNT| [Perform Management.
 Perform the Four Management Functions of the POLC that assure the Venture keeps up and running.
 This Goal assures a structure is put in place, and maintained, such as to generate and optimise Revenues, Cost, Risk, Liabilities and Equity in order to support all other Goals.
 This goal also drives Change.]